cheery/lever/README.md

     a.difference(iterable), a - b
     a.symmetric_difference(iterable), xor(a, b)

  TODO: Consider similar sample programs for lists, dicts, sets, slots.

+ TODO: If module load fails due to module not present, mark the
+       item not present and try again from higher scope.

  TODO: Provide a way to declare attributes and attribute methods.